 Secondly, the leader must also be fully persuaded of the feasibility of the purpose: that it is something that after pursuing, can be achieved.

-If the leader isn’t convicted about the purpose (it’s necessity and possibility), he will not have enough drive to keep at pursuing it, enough for others to join him.
+If the leader isn’t convinced about the purpose (its necessity and possibility), he will not have enough drive to keep pursuing it, enough for others to join him.

-Without conviction, discouragement and weariness with set in on the journey towards achieving the purpose.
+Without conviction, discouragement and weariness will set in on the journey towards achieving the purpose.

 Our sales leader must be convinced that the strategy he’s taking the team members through is an effective one that will bring their goals of more sales.

 The Place of Vision in Leadership